Statement of Objects

 Discipline of Members

-78. The Association does not have the right to discipline a member.
+78. Beyond the Termination of Membership clause (7), the Association does not have the right to discipline a member.

 Dispute Resolution Procedure